Vika1990Z/Vika1990Z.github.io/ventus/content/getting-started/organizations.md

 ## Edit Organization

 {{% notice note %}}
-This action available only if your User Role in this Organization is *Owner or Administrator*.
+This action is available only if your User Role in this Organization is *Owner or Administrator*.
 {{% /notice %}}

-To edit Organization do the following:
+To edit Organization, do the following:
-- identify what Organization you want to edit on the *Organizations page*;
+- identify, what Organization you want to edit on the *Organizations page*;
 - click on the **Actions** icon and select the EDIT in the list of available options;
-- on the next opened *Edit Organization window* update the name of the Organization and click on the SAVE icon.
+- update the name of the Organization on the next opened *Edit Organization window* and click on the SAVE icon.

 After these steps, the selected Organization will be updated.

 ## Delete Organization

 {{% notice note %}}
-This action available only if your User Role in this Organization is *Owner or Administrator*.
+This action is available only if your User Role in this Organization is *Owner or Administrator*.
 {{% /notice %}}

-To delete Organization do the following:
+To delete the Organization, do the following:
 - identify this unnecessary Organization on the *Organizations page*;
 - click on the **Actions** icon and select the DELETE in the list of available options;
 - confirm the Organization deletion on the next opened *Confirmation window*.